OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 Every app must have a manifest file, which embeds content in XML format.
 The name of this file is standardized as AndroidManifest.xml and is the same for every app.
 It is located in the root tree of the .apk file in which the app is published.

-A manifest file describes the app structure as well as its exposed components (activities, services, content providers and intent receivers) and lists down the permissions it's requesting for.
+A manifest file describes the app structure as well as its exposed components (activities, services, content providers and intent receivers) and requested permissions.
 Permission filters for IPC can be implemented to refine the way the app will interact with the outside world.
-It also contains general metadata about the app, like its icon, its version number and the theme it uses for User Experience (UX).
-It may also list other information like the APIs it is compatible with (minimal, targeted and maximal SDK version) and the kind of storage it can be installed in (external or internal)<sup>[14]</sup>.
+The manifest file also contains general metadata about the app, like its icon, its version number and the theme it uses for User Experience (UX).
+It may list other information like the APIs it is compatible with (minimal, targeted and maximal SDK version) and the kind of storage it can be installed in (external or internal)<sup>[14]</sup>.

-Here is an example of a manifest file, including the package name (the convention is to use a url in reverse order, but any string can be used), the app version, relevant SDKs, required permissions, exposed content providers, used broadcast receivers with intent filters, and the description of the app itself with its activities:
+Here is an example of a manifest file, including the package name (the convention is to use a url in reverse order, but any string can be used).
+It also lists the app version, relevant SDKs, required permissions, exposed content providers, used broadcast receivers with intent filters as well as a description of the app and its activities:
 ```
 <manifest
 	package="com.owasp.myapplication"